 - Please review your 'To Do List' for missing documents.
 Failure to respond within the requested timeframe may reduce your financial aid funding.

-- You must submit the Authorization to Disclose Information form if any other person will be contacting our office concerning your financial aid.
+- Since privacy laws restrict information that can be disclosed regarding student records, you must submit the Authorization to Disclose Information form if any other person will be contacting our office concerning your financial aid.

 - Estimate your out-of-pocket expenses by comparing your financial aid awards to estimated tuition, fees, room and board charges located under the Cost tab.